solartracker/smartmontools-arm-static/README.md

 ## Notes

+- Executable program is located here: `/mmc/sbin/smartctl`.
+Copy it to your target platform.
 - The `/mmc` environment is isolated.
 Nothing is installed on the host system, preventing conflicts with existing libraries or programs.
-- The resulting binaries are **fully self-contained** and do not rely on the target system's libraries.
+- Resulting binaries are **fully self-contained** and do not rely on the target system's libraries.
 - Optional: You can update or customize Tomatoware to add packages or new compiler versions, but it is not necessary for building smartmontools.
 - Example scripts and configuration files are included in `/mmc/share/smartmontools` and `/mmc/etc`.

----

-## License

-This project is licensed under the GNU General Public License (GPL) v3 or later.
-See [LICENSE](./LICENSE) for details.